Coltsfoot

 • Making chest poultices for external application

 Celtic and Germanic cultures particularly favored smoking coltsfoot in clay pipes or simple herbal blends.
-Its mild, smooth smoke made it ideal for regular use during recovery periods.
-Both flowers and leaves served similar respiratory applications in various traditions.
+Its mild, smooth smoke made it a popular base herb.
+Both flowers and leaves served similar purposes across various traditions.

 Today’s home herbalists continue these time-tested approaches.
-Many incorporate coltsfoot into custom smoking blends alongside complementary respiratory herbs like mullein and raspberry leaf.
+Many incorporate coltsfoot into custom smoking blends alongside complementary herbs like mullein and raspberry leaf.
+The leaves burn evenly and produce a light, pleasant taste that blends well with other botanicals.

 Historical Usage